creativeleej/creativeleej.github.io/README.md

 ## 📁 Project Structure

-- `/root`: Contains the source code for the React application.
+- `/root`: Contains the source code for my website.
 - `/images`: Includes my website images.

 ## 🚀 Features

 - **Responsive Design:** Ensures a seamless experience across various devices and screen sizes (a work in progress).
 - **Skills Section:** Provides an overview of my technical skills and expertise.
-- **Portfolio:** Highlights samples of projects I've worked on, including descriptions and
+- **Portfolio:** Highlights samples of projects I've worked on, including descriptions and interesting notes.
 - **Contact Form:** Allows visitors to reach out to me directly.

 ## 🤝 Contributing